Skip to main content

 NIH seeks the highest level of ethical standards for peer review.
 NIH policy is intended to promote a bias-free process that evaluates grant applications in a fair, equitable, and timely manner.
 Peer review is conducted at two levels as mandated by statute and federal regulation.
 All review criteria and considerations are specified in the funding opportunity.

-The first level of review for the Transformative Research Award is administered is conducted in three phases in a Special Emphasis Panel convened to review all Transformative Research Award applications.
+The first level of review for the Transformative Research Award is conducted in three phases in a Special Emphasis Panel that will review all Transformative Research Award applications.
 The process is overseen by a Scientific Review Officer (SRO) from the Center for Scientific Review (CSR).
-All applications are automatically sent to the Special Emphasis Panel, and members change from year to year.
+All applications are automatically sent to the Special Emphasis Panel, and reviewers change from year to year.

 The second level of review is performed by the NIH Office of the Director's national advisory council called the Council of Councils.
 The council is composed of both scientific and public representatives chosen for their expertise, interest, or activity in matters related to health and disease.
 Applications must receive approval at both levels of review to be eligible for funding.